MMaquet/signal-inference-optimization/README.md

 - principles of informational identity
 - methods for semantic structuring
 - diagnostic methodology for measuring signal integrity
+- application-layer risks such as semantic caching and stochastic fixation

 See full framework:
 https://github.com/MMaquet/signal-inference-optimization/blob/main/concepts.md